Dehydrated Banana Chips

 Homemade banana chips are a great substitute for sugary desserts.
 They’re very easy to make, and you’ll wonder how they could possibly be good for you when you bite into one.
 Dehydrated bananas are chewy and sweet, so they’re basically like candy.

-This recipe uses the oven to dehydrate the bananas, but a dehydrator would yield a similar result.
+This recipe shows how you can use an oven or a dehydrator to make dried banana chips.
 These are great for snacking, and you can also use these dehydrated banana chips to make homemade banana Larabars.

-Use olive oil, coconut oil, or avocado oil to grease the cookie sheets.
+Thinly slice the bananas (¼ inch thickness or less is ideal), and arrange them in a single layer on the lightly oiled baking sheets.
+Use olive oil, coconut oil, avocado oil, or cooking spray to grease the baking sheets.
 Coconut oil will give them a slightly tropical flavor.

-You may be able to remove the dehydrated banana chips from the baking sheets with a spatula, but I find it easier to just peel them off by hand.
-They can be stored in an airtight container at room temperature for at least two weeks.
-Grab a handful when your sweet tooth hits, or stir them into a bowl of homemade granola.
+You may be able to remove the dehydrated banana chips from the baking sheets with a metal spatula, but I find it easier to just peel them off by hand.
+Transfer them to a cooling rack to cool completely before storing.

 How to Make Banana Chips in a Dehydrator